 Faculty will post a grade of "S" (Satisfactory) or "U" (Unsatisfactory) for a thesis, dissertation or research project for each semester in which the student is enrolled.
-Faculty and students may view this grade on MyMadison.
+Faculty and students may view this grade on e-campus.

 Doctoral Candidacy Request